What percentage of Marketers value Social Media Marketing as an integral part of their overall marketing strategy?96%

 Strategically Choose People whom B2B wants to follow

 B2B should create Twitter lists.
 These are Twitter users whom B2B wants to follow.
-While Twitter lists can be as large as we want, we need keep the number of people manageable so that we are not overwhelmed with the stream.
-Further we don’t have to create lists from scratch.
-We can use other people’s lists as a shortcut.
+While Twitter lists can be as large as you want, you need keep the number of people manageable so that you are not overwhelmed with the stream.
+Further you don’t have to create lists from scratch.
+You can use other people’s lists as a shortcut.
 Lists can be public or private.